gerth2/gerth2.github.io/_drafts/math_primer1.md

 # Trig

-Trigonometry is an extension of algebra, introducing some very specific functions that are useful when doing calculations with both circles and right triangles.
+Trigonometry draws from the concepts of algebra, introducing some very specific functions that are useful when doing calculations with both circles and right triangles.
 Turns out, circles and right triangles come up a lot.

 The three functions we'll particularly point out are called "Sine", "Cosine", and "Tangent".
 Respectively, they are denoted: